Model Context Protocol: The Open Standard for AI Integrations

 | annotations | Metadata (readOnlyHint, destructiveHint, openWorldHint) | No |

-Tool results can return various content types: Text, Images, Audio, Resource links, and Embedded resources .
-In the event of errors, MCP distinguishes between protocol errors (JSON-RPC Error) and tool execution errors (result with isError: true), which allows for differentiated error handling.
+Tool results can return several content types: text, images, audio, resource links and embedded resources .
+For errors, MCP distinguishes between protocol errors (a JSON-RPC error) and tool execution errors (a result with isError: true), which allows for more nuanced error handling.

-Tools can have side effects (writing files, sending emails, calling APIs).
-The specification requires: input validation, access controls, rate limiting, and output sanitisation .
+Tools can have side effects (writing files, sending emails, calling APIs), so the specification requires input validation, access controls, rate limiting and output sanitisation .

 4.2.
 What are MCP Resources and how do they differ from Tools?

-Short answer: Resources are URI-identified, read-only data sources that provide context, whereas Tools execute actions .
+Short answer: Resources are URI-identified, read-only data sources that supply context, whereas Tools carry out actions .

 Detailed explanation:

-Resources represent data that an AI application can integrate as context – similar to GET endpoints in REST .
-There are two types:
+Resources represent data that an AI application can pull in as context – much like GET endpoints in REST .
+There are two kinds:

 | Resource type | URI pattern | Example |